 Hardware to Software

-The report covers six broad fields of information
+The Telecom Network Report covers six broad fields of information

 - The existing and traditional infrastructure of the networks and operators, base stations and back-haul, and limitations for today’s volume of data traffic and QoS.

 - The development of the generations of wireless technology from 1G to 5G is charted and analysed.

 - The state of the telecoms market is quantified and forecast to 2021 for all countries.

 - The explosion of data traffic as data overtakes voice is drowning the networks capacity, revealing shortfalls and inflating costs in a market with declining earnings.

 - The HetNet solutions for increasing network capacity and quality of service are outlined.